utdata/rwdir/docs/12-explore.md

 ### Creating columns to show difference

 Sometimes you need to perform math on two columns to show the difference between them.
-Use `mutate()` to do the math and create the column showing the change.
+Use `mutate()` to create the column and do the math.
 Here's a pseudo-code example:

 ```r
 new_or_reassigned_df <- df %>%